 Scientific materialism has been the basic paradigm of science since the 17th century and is rooted in a Newtonian worldview.
 Scientific materialism has, in fact, been highly successful over a long period of time.
-Unfortunately, this has resulted in it becoming scientific dogma and science for many has become scientism or science that ultimately rests upon faith in dogma.
+Unfortunately, this has resulted in it producing scientific dogma and science for many has become scientism or science that ultimately rests upon faith in dogma.

 The evidence for psi poses a significant threat to scientific materialism because if the evidence is accepted as factual then scientific theory must account for it but the very nature of the phenomena suggests that it is not and cannot be explained as a product of matter.
 In short, acceptance of psi phenomena is to accept the real possibility that the core assumptions of scientific materialism are not valid.
-Thus, the greater one’s faith in the core assumptions of scientific materialism the greater one’s motivation to be blind to the evidence for and to deny the reality of psi phenomena.
+Thus, the greater one’s faith in the core assumptions of scientific materialism the greater is one’s motivation to be blind to the evidence for and to deny the reality of psi phenomena.
 In short, to expose oneself as an adherent of scientism.

 There are scientists willing to question the validity of the core assumptions of scientific materialism but they are in a minority and are often treated as heretics.
 Tart, Radin and Sagan clearly belong to that minority.
 There are other scientists who challenge scientific materialism on grounds other than psi.
 Physicist Bernard d’Espagnat writing in Scientific American stated, “The doctrine that the world is made up of objects whose existence is independent of human consciousness turns out to be in conflict with quantum mechanics and with facts established by experiments.”